 Crop rotation and genetics are likely to provide some benefit, but there is not enough research to make specific recommendations at this time.
 In general, two- or three-year breaks between canola crops is good for disease management.
 Dilantha Fernando, professor in the department of plant science at the University of Manitoba, leads a study “Verticillium disease – etiology and nursery“.
 Results so far suggest the pathogen survives in the soil for a number of years.

 Fernando’s lab has found genetic resistance in Canadian and Chinese germplasm, but differences among commercial canola cultivars have not been identified.
 While waiting for seed companies to identify resistance levels, genetic diversity from using different cultivars could buffer the risk.
 Hossein Borhan is drilling down into the genes involved in resistance.
 The Agriculture and Agri-Food Canada researcher from Saskatoon leads a study called “Genetics and genomics of Brassica-Verticillium interaction”.
 The work includes screening 50 Brassica napus (canola) lines within the AAFC nested association mapping (NAM) program to compare their verticillium stripe resistance.
 The NAM system is a tool to show genetic differences among canola lines and isolate genes responsible for those differences.
 Some lines are resistant.
 Borhan’s lab is mapping the location of resistance genes to generate markers that canola breeders could use to develop resistant canola cultivars.

-- Canola Research Hub has summaries of completed and ongoing studies, including this one from U of A. Enter “verticillium” in the keywords search
+- Canola Research Hub has summaries of completed and ongoing verticillium studies, including the Verticillium stripe management one from University of Alberta

 - Canola Encyclopedia has a verticillium stripe lifecycle graphic and more